course-details-portlet

 Further on evaluation

-The assessment form is a home exam, which requires passing 1 written exercise.
+The assessment form is a home exam, which requires passing 1 written exercise and the completion of short tasks after each teaching block in DIGIT/learning platform.
 Both in written exercise and at home exam, the student will do a smaller data collection in the form of an interview or observation.

 Required previous knowledge